 You can't access your NFS volumes unless you add an export policy.

 To manage the snapshot policy for the volume, expand Show snapshot policy, select Allow automatic snapshots, specify the snapshot schedules, and specify the number of snapshots to keep.

-For details, see Managing snapshot policies.
+For details, see Create or modify a snapshot policy.

 Click Save to create the volume.